curityio/opentelemetry-phantom-token/README.md

 ![phantom token flow](images/phantom-token-flow.svg)

-Each component generates OpenTelemetry trace and span IDs and you can analyze the trace data in an observability tool.\
+During an API request, each component generates OpenTelemetry spans within an overall trace.\
-The example shows all spans within the backend infrastructure, using the trace ID that the client creates:
+You can view all traces within an observability tool, within a TraceId that the client generates:

 ![trace-overview](images/trace-overview.png)